sintraubuntuer/football-info-elm-app/README.md

 #### Endpoints :

-The API endpoints that the app queries ( and the json responses it expects ) are as following :
+The API endpoints that the app queries ( and the json responses it expects ) are as follows :

 [1]
 ```